Immediate Family (book): Controversy

 Immediate Family appeared at a time politicians were cracking down on even the suspicion of child pornography to appeal to their constituents.
 Negative accountability forced suspected artists to justify their work, leading many to self-censor or have their work removed from public spaces.
 Jeff Ferrell described this as "cultural criminalisation", as the media manipulated public conceptions of cultural works, delegitimizing artists like Mann, despite legal actions never being having brought against her.
 According to writer Bruce Handy, the Christian right conflated naturalistic nudes of children by Mann and Jock Sturges with sexualized images by photographers such as David Hamilton.
 Spurred on by activists such as Randall Terry, an Alabama grand jury indicted Barnes & Noble for selling child pornography.
 The indictment was dismissed after it was determined the books did not violate state law.

-Joan Kee argues artists such as Mann and Jacqueline Livingston were under heighted scrutiny due to photography being linked with law and evidence, the passage of child pornography regulations, and feminists such as Andrea Dworkin and Catherine Mackinnon arguing for the censorship of any nude female photography.
+Joan Kee argues artists such as Mann and Jacqueline Livingston were under heighted scrutiny due to photography being linked with law and evidence, the passage of child pornography regulations, and feminists such as Andrea Dworkin and Catharine A. MacKinnon arguing for the censorship of any nude female photography.
 However, academics such as Connie Samaras criticized complaints from feminist groups, like Women Against Pornography (WAP), about Mann's work arguing "nakedness, even if it suggests lawlessness... has central meaning to many people's lives for a wide variety of legitimate reasons."

 Novelist Mary Gordon argued that the sexual nature of Mann's work invites discussion of her children's sexuality; harmfully bringing part of the private sphere of the nucleus family into the public eye.
 An example she cites is a photo entitled The Perfect Tomato, in which the viewer sees a nude Jessie, posing on a picnic table outside, bathed in light.
 Mary Gordon argues "tomato" is slang to describe a desirable woman, the title, consequently, furthering the sexual themes and presenting her daughter as "sexually desirable".
 Jessie told Steven Cantor during the filming of his documentary Blood Ties that she had just been playing around and her mother told her to freeze, and she tried to capture the image in a rush because the sun was setting.
 This explains why everything is blurred except for a tomato on the table, hence the photograph's title.
 Mann responded to Gordon by stating that any sexual connotations came from the viewer, not the images.